In this post, we’re going to share the pros and cons of 10 of the most popular SMTP services for reliable email marketing.

 It’s available as a free SMTP plugin, or you can upgrade to the pro plugin to get access to more features.

-WP Mail SMTP offers easy setup for other SMTP providers like SendGrid, Mailgun, and Gmail with the free plugin; Amazon SES and Microsoft SMTP come with the Pro plugin.
+WP Mail SMTP offers easy setup for other mail clients like SendGrid, Mailgun, and Gmail with the free plugin; Amazon SES and Microsoft SMTP come with the Pro plugin.

 And, if all of this SMTP stuff makes your head hurt, you can sign up for the Elite plan and get White Glove Setup to have an expert from their team set up your SMTP service for you.